dev-pipeline/dev-pipeline/README.rst

 If the install completes without errors, then you're good to go.

-Depending on your project configuration you may need to install additional tools such as cmake or git; installing those tools is beyond the scope of this document.

 Using
 -----
 The first thing you'll need to do is write a `build configuration`_.
-Once you're ready, configure_ a build directory.
+Once you're ready, a build directory.

 .. code:: bash